leanprover/SampCert/README.md

 #### Properties.lean

-This instantiates the shuffle algorithm as a PMF, and show that the algorithm for a random permutation that we define is uniform.
+This instantiates the shuffle algorithm as a PMF, and show that our algorithm for a random permutation that is indeed uniformly random.
 In the theorem `ShuffleAlgorithm_is_DP`, we show that shuffling the output of a differentially-private algorithm does not worsen the differential privacy bound.

 #### ENNRealLemmaSuite.lean